 Things to do this week:

-- Explore and Orient – Start looking for environments and individuals who are working the public in areas that you are interested in professionally and academically.
-If you feel like you don’t know where to go get started jump to our required materials for the week and watch the video with Bonnie Stewart from a previous DigPINS
+- Start looking for environments and individuals who are working the public in areas that you are interested in professionally and academically.
+Connect with ones that you feel an affinity towards.

-- There is one video and 3 readings this week, all linked below.
-They are in order of relevance, if you don’t have time for all start at the top and get through as much as you can.
+- There are 3 readings this week, all linked below.
+They are in order of relevance; if you don’t have time for all start at the top and get through as much as you can.